 There are many experienced Psychologists and Counsellors who can help you, just ask your GP, Laryngologist or Speech Therapist.
 We aim to build a directory of those who specialise in the unique needs of people with voice disorders.

-Tertiary Voice Assessment Clinics can be found in a some Hospitals & University teaching settings around the country.
-These public clinics accept a referral from your GP, and provide a chance to be assessed by a multidisciplinary team of voice specialists in a ‘one-stop-shop’ approach.
+Multidisciplinary Voice Assessment Clinics ~ can be found in a some Private Clinics, Hospitals & University teaching settings around the country.
+These clinics accept a referral from your GP, and provide a chance to be assessed by a multidisciplinary team of voice specialists in a ‘one-stop-shop’ approach.
+This directory is a work in progress, so please let us know of clinics that we have overlooked, or if you find details that need to be updated.